Spiral Antidepressant Withdrawal Field Guide

 Schedule

-100 mg → 75 mg → 50 mg → 37.5 mg → 25 mg → 12.5 mg → 0, with hold periods of ~4 weeks each, longer on the last steps if needed.
+Your proposed schedule will be unique to you.
+For Amara, the proposed schedule is: 100 mg → 75 mg → 50 mg → 37.5 mg → 25 mg → 12.5 mg → 0 mg.
+Each dose reduction will be followed by a hold period of approximately four weeks, with longer hold periods on the final steps if necessary.
+Your schedule should be flexible and adaptable.

 4